walkabilly/HKR6130_MUN/course_outline.md

 #### R tutorial (10%)

 1. Complete the R and RMarkdown tutorial.
-2. Submit your data, Rmd file, and rendered PDF document to Brightspace.
+2. Submit your RMarkdown file and rendered PDF document to Brightspace.

 #### Blog 2 (5%)